EmelineFavreau/EmelineFavreau.github.io/index.md

 ---
 I study how social organisation of ants evolved, which leads me from field collection sites to whole-genome variants.
 I am within few months of finishing my PhD, with plenty of bioinformatics analyses and writing-up sessions.

-![sampling ants in Arizona desert](assets/2018-09-25-south-mountain-park-fieldwork.jpeg)
+![sampling ants in Arizona desert](assets/2018-09-25-south-mountain-park-fieldwork.jpeg) _September 2018: Checking out the local ants in Arizona_